techlead-shootorder/automation/packages/docs/pages/contributing/development-setup.md

 Make sure that you have **PostgreSQL** and **Redis** installed and running.

 :::warning
-Scripts we have prepared for Automatisch work with PostgreSQL version 14.
+Scripts we have prepared for automatisch work with PostgreSQL version 14.
 If you have a different version, you might have some problems with the database setup.
 :::

 Create a `.env` file in the backend package: